k-azv/man-machine/README.md

 mam setup # Create and open the configuration file(~/.config/mam/config.yaml)
 ```

 Complete the setup in `config.yaml`.
-Currently only services compatible with the OpenAI API protocol are supported
+Currently only services compatible with the OpenAI API protocol are supported.

 ```yaml
 # config.yaml template